Blue dots in a red sea: Utah Democrats look for a way forward

 Brian King, a candidate for chair of the Utah Democratic Party, speaks during the 2025 Utah State Democratic Party Organizing Convention at Ogden High School in Ogden on Saturday, May 31, 2025.
 Tess Crowley, Deseret News

-Emma is a staff writer for the Deseret News where she covers housing, business and cross-generational issues.
+Emma is a staff writer for the Deseret News where she covers the court system, social and cross-generational issues.

 Nearly 600 of the 2,343 delegates from the state participated in person at the Utah Democratic Convention held in Ogden on Saturday, casting their votes for new party leadership with the aim of forming a united front against the dominant Republicans in the state.